 How do I sign up?

 CPRN will use its consumer portal, MyCP, to engage the community and clinicians in discussions.
 To sign up for Research CP Dystonia Edition, go to MyCP to join the initiative.
-Webinar registration details will be sent in email upon completion of sign-up.
+Idea generation begins on November 7.
+You must sign-up for Research CP with the link above, view all three webinars and complete the surveys to participate in the generation of the research agenda.